 Report on Other Legal and Regulatory Requirements

-ii.
-The company did not have any long-term contracts including derivative contractsfor which there were any material foreseeable losses does notarise;
+(ii) The Company did not have any long-term contracts including derivative contractsfor which there were any material foreseeable losses.

 On the basis of such checks as we considered appropriate and according to theinformation and explanation given to us during the course of our audit we report that: